 The challenge with property damage claims, as with any personal injury claim, is that the insurance companies are your adversary, not the person or people who actually damaged your property.
-Our experts will face the insurance companies will confidence and competence, so you don’t have to wonder if you’re going to get what you deserve.
+Our attorneys will face the insurance companies with confidence and competence, so you don’t have to wonder if you’re going to get what you deserve.

 Property damage claims are generally handled through insurance companies and are based on the contract of insurance that covers a property damage loss or claim.
 Property damage losses generally arise over auto, business or homeowner claims.

 All auto owners are required to have insurance coverage for injury liability and property damage.
 In Arizona, you must possess at least $10,000 in property damage liability.
 This extends to motorcycles, mopeds and even golf carts.
 This is intended to ensure that you have a modicum of financial protection in case you are at fault in an auto accident.

 Your insurer is obligated to defend your interests if you have coverage and you are allegedly at fault in a car accident.
 In most cases, your insurer will pay for the damages to the other motorist’s vehicle or defend if there is a dispute over liability.
 This responsibility is contractually required and usually requires no out-of-pocket cost to you other than the premiums you normally pay, though it can vary depending on your policy.

 You have the option of obtaining collision insurance if you own the car outright; otherwise, you will probably have to purchase it as a condition of the loan you received to purchase the vehicle.
 The insurance covers you for even single vehicle accidents or for theft, window or body damages.
 Insurers usually must pay you or replace the vehicle if it is a total loss.